 Like many other countries, Australia participates in solar net metering.
 It allows homeowners with solar systems like yourself to send their excess energy to the grid.

-In return, your energy provider rewards your excess electricity with credits (i.e. feed-in tariffs) that are deducted from your electricity bills.
+In return, your energy provider rewards your surplus solar energy with a solar investment tax credit (i.e. feed-in tariffs) that is deducted from your electricity bill.
 Again, that puts even more money in your pockets.

 However, it’s worth noting that net metering alone likely won’t totally eliminate your electricity bills.
 Unfortunately, the value of these tariffs isn’t nearly as high as current electricity costs.